Zachary-Harrison/ZURUSU/README.md

 #### DataExtractor (Python)

 1. Open the [DataExtractor (Python)](DataExtractors/Python-DataExtractor/) in your favorite IDE.
 2. Use [`dotenv`](https://pypi.org/project/python-dotenv/) to set up the PROJECT_ID environment variable.
-To do so, execute the following command in a terminal, replacing REPLACE_ME with your project id (found [here](https://console.developers.google.com/)):
+To do so, execute the following command in a terminal, replacing REPLACE_ME with your project id (found on your [GCP Dashboard](https://console.cloud.google.com/home/dashboard?)):
    ```bash
    echo "PROJECT_ID=REPLACE_ME" > .env
    ```